I used to like writing short stories, somewhere between two and five thousand words, but, in the end, it was too much hard work.

 Is it a gunman?

-Something like: “It took a second, perhaps three, to sum up the situation: a young girl, about 16 or 17, scared, looking sideways at a man on the ground, Alphonse, and then Jack.
+Something like: “It took a second, perhaps three, to sum up the situation.
+Young girl, about 16 or 17, scared, looking sideways at a man on the ground, Alphonse, and then Jack.
 A Luger, German, a relic of WW2, perhaps her father’s souvenir, now pointing at him.”

 The punch line: Cigarettes can kill in more ways than one.